jamiefutch/Amd-AI9-HX-370/README.md

  ```

  In this case I changed *Executable"="_radeonsoftware.exe* to have an underscore in the *radeonsoftware.exe*.
 This prevents the application from running and is easy to restore if needed.

+ This may work on other Amd processors; the Amd-AI9-HX-370 is the only Amd cpu/gpu that I own.